The Ultimate Guide to Padel Betting

 Faster but predictable.

-- Block and guide the ball
+- Block & guide the ball

 3. Slow/Soft Serve